This quick-cook preparation results in a delicious side dish of easy green beans that the whole family will devour!

 - Drain immediately and return to pot.
 Add butter and garlic powder and stir gently to combine.

-- Sprinkle on salt, mix gently once more and serve.
+- Sprinkle on salt, squeeze them lemon juice, then mix gently once more and serve.